Brazil planemaker Embraer says hackers gained access to company data

-SAO PAULO, Dec 1 (Reuters) - Brazilian plane manufacturer Embraer said late on Monday that it had been targeted by hackers, who obtained the “disclosure of data allegedly attributed to the company.”
+SAO PAULO (Reuters) - Brazilian plane manufacturer Embraer said late on Monday that it had been targeted by hackers, who obtained the “disclosure of data allegedly attributed to the company.”

 The company said the breach was identified on Nov.
 25 and the culprits only got access to a single company archive.